Formatting Dates

 2\) Click the **Date format** button in the Number section to open a drop-down list with number formats and select the **Date** option.\

-4\) Select the format:
+3\) Select the format:

-## Custom Date Format
+## Creating a Custom Date Format

 You can customize the predefined Date formats.